A Good Start For Your Smile

 Ectopic eruption is when a permanent tooth grows in the wrong spot, which can cause early loss of baby teeth, infection, and crowding issues.

-Sometimes permanent teeth also don’t grow normally and there are many causes for this.
+Sometimes permanent teeth also don’t grow normally, and there are many causes for this.
 This includes baby teeth that have fused together, lack of jaw space, or certain medical issues.
 Regardless of the cause, this is an issue that requires addressing right away.

-Other Reasons For
+Other Reasons for Early Treatment

 - Oral habits such as thumb/finger sucking